 Firebase Best Practices: keeping Google BigQuery Costs Down

-Data costs can become significant and will scale with time.
-Here are some tips to keep your BigQuery costs low.
+But your own data costs, if not properly managed, can become significant and will scale with time.
+So here are some tips to keep your BigQuery costs low.

 - Login to your Firebase Console.